Finance

 Every year, parish councils consider their finances and determine what their precept will be for the coming year.
 The precept is the portion of Council Tax you pay to Tunbridge Wells Borough Council, which they collect on our behalf.

-If you would like further details about the precept and how it is spent, you are welcome to contact our Clerk Katie Neve, who will be happy to answer your questions.
+If you would like further details about the precept and how it is spent, you are welcome to contact our Clerk Helen Chater, who will be happy to answer your questions.

 GRANTS